 - Observe users during their workday.
 Rather than having all of your employees take surveys, join an employee in each key department for a day or a portion of the day.
 Carefully observe his routines, and ask thoughtful questions in the context of his work activities.
-Pay attention to how his processes could be improved with a CMMS.
+Pay attention to how his processes could be improved with your CMMS software selection.
 Offer available EAM software options, and ask if this would be useful.
 The same approach can be taken with a technician, accountant, and maintenance line worker.

 - Focus groups: For those interested, focus groups are a great way to gather valuable information about the best practices that could be included in CMMS maintenance software.

 - Include users in the Request for Proposal team.
 There is no stronger way to have input from users than to include users in the RFP team.
 These individuals will be able to communicate everyday needs and help maximize the utility of EAM software.